algolia/scout-extended/README.md

 composer require algolia/scout-extended
 ```

 After installing Scout Extended, you should publish the Scout configuration using the `vendor:publish` Artisan command.
-This command will publish the `scout.php` configuration file to your config directory:
+This command will publish the `config/scout.php` configuration file to your config directory:

 ```bash
 php artisan vendor:publish --provider="Laravel\Scout\ScoutServiceProvider"
 ```

+Then you should configure your Algolia `id` and `secret` credentials in your `config/scout.php` configuration file.

 Finally, add the `Laravel\Scout\Searchable` trait to the model you would like to make searchable.
 This trait will register a model observer to keep the model in sync with algolia: